FYYHU/ezBraille/README.md

 ## Arduino code

-At the start of the development of the Arduino the code is into parts for better workflow.
+At the start of the development the Arduino code is created in parts for better workflow.
 - Motor.ino: deals with handling character input to motor movement.
 - SDFilesV2.ino: Handles the reading of the files in the SD-module.
 - TouchSensor.ino: Handles the touch sensor input